Disability Resources and Services

 1. The employee brings his/her concern or request for accommodations to the appropriate supervisor.

 2. If the difficulty can be defined as a temporary occurrence, the supervisor will refer the employee to Human

 Resources.
-If the employee indicates that the problems are chronic and may be related to a disability, the employee is referred to the Director of Disability Services.
+If the employee indicates that the problems are chronic and may be related to a disability, the employee is referred to the Director of Disability Resources and Services.

 • The accommodation will benefit others in the department or will generally improve the work environment.

 • The department would have purchased the new technology or equipment even if the employee did not have a disability.
 In this case, Disability Resources and Services and the individual department may share the cost of the accommodation.

 5. If a non-disabled employee is referred to Human Resources for assistance, they may request medical information to document the need for ergonomic or other modifications.
 If the medical documentation suggests that the individual may have a disability, Human Resources will consult with the Director of Disability Resources and Services to assist in making this determination and the employee may be referred to Disability Resources and Services.
 Human Resources will provide a list of ergonomic consultants and make other recommendations as needed.
 It is at the discretion of the individual departments if they are able to pay for adjustments which are the result of medical conditions not defined as disabilities